-This Proxy Statement is being furnished to the shareholders of Pressure BioSciences, Inc., a Massachusetts corporation ("PBI", the "Company", "we", or "us") in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors" or the "Board") of PBI, with its principal executive offices located at 14 Norfolk Avenue, South Easton, MA 02375, for use at the Special Meeting in Lieu of the Annual Meeting of Stockholders to be held on December 30, 2021 at 4:00 p.m.
+This Proxy Statement is being furnished to the shareholders of Pressure BioSciences, Inc., a Massachusetts corporation ("PBI", the "Company", "we", or "us") in connection with the solicitation of proxies by the Board of Directors (the "Board of Directors" or the "Board") of PBI, with its principal executive offices located at 480 Neponset St., Canton MA 02021., for use at the Special Meeting in Lieu of the Annual Meeting of Stockholders to be held on April 18, 2024 at 4:30 p.m.
 EST and at any adjournments or postponements thereof (the "Meeting") for the purposes set forth herein and in the accompanying Notice of Special Meeting in Lieu of the Annual Meeting of Stockholders.

 The enclosed proxy relating to the Meeting is solicited on behalf of the Board and the cost of such solicitation will be borne by the Company.
 Certain of the Company's officers and regular employees may solicit proxies by correspondence, telephone, or in person, without extra compensation.
 We will also pay to banks, brokers, nominees, and certain other fiduciaries their reasonable expenses incurred in forwarding proxy material to the beneficial owners of securities held by them.
-It is expected that this Proxy Statement, the accompanying notice of Meeting, proxy card, and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 will be made available to stockholders on or about November 19, 2021.
-This Proxy Statement and the Company's annual report on Form 10-K are available to shareholders at https://ir.pressurebiosciences.com/proxy.
+This Proxy Statement, a form of proxy card for the Meeting, and the Company's annual report on Form 10-K for the year ended December 31, 2022 are available to shareholders at https://ir.pressurebiosciences.com/proxy.